python/mypy/docs/source/mypy_daemon.rst

    Use ``FILE`` as the status file for storing daemon runtime state.
 This is normally a JSON file that contains information about daemon process and connection.
-Default is ``.dmypy.json`` in current directory.
+The default path is ``.dmypy.json`` in the current working directory.

 .. option:: --log-file FILE

    Direct daemon stdout/stderr to ``FILE``.
-This is useful for debugging daemon crashes, since the server traceback may be not printed to client stderr.
+This is useful for debugging daemon crashes, since the server traceback is not always printed by the client.
-   Only available for ``start``, ``restart``, and ``run`` commands.
+   This is available for the ``start``, ``restart``, and ``run`` commands.

 .. option:: --timeout TIMEOUT

    Automatically shut down server after ``TIMEOUT`` seconds of inactivity.
-   Only available for ``start``, ``restart``, and ``run`` commands.
+   This is available for the ``start``, ``restart``, and ``run`` commands.

+.. option:: --update FILE

+   Re-check ``FILE``, or add it to the set of files being checked (and check it).
+This option may be repeated, and it's only available for the ``recheck`` command.
+By default, mypy finds and checks all files changed since the previous run and files that depend on them.
+However, if you use this option (and/or :option:`--remove`), mypy assumes that only the explicitly specified files have changed.
+This is only useful to speed up mypy if you type check a very large number of files, and use an external, fast file system watcher, such as `watchman`_ or `watchdog`_, to determine which files got edited or deleted.
+   *Note:* This option is never required and is only available for performance tuning.

+.. option:: --remove FILE

+   Remove ``FILE`` from the set of files being checked.
+This option may be repeated.
+This is only available for the ``recheck`` command.
+See :option:`--update` above for when this may be useful.
+   *Note:* This option is never required and is only available for performance tuning.

 .. option:: --fswatcher-dump-file FILE

-   Collect information about the current file state.
-Only available for ``status`` command.
-This will dump a JSON to ``FILE`` in the format ``{path: [modification_time, size, content_hash]}``.
-This is useful for debugging the built-in file system watcher. *Note:* this is an internal flag and the format may change.
+   Collect information about the current internal file state.
+This is only available for the ``status`` command.
+This will dump JSON to ``FILE`` in the format ``{path: [modification_time, size, content_hash]}``.
+This is useful for debugging the built-in file system watcher. *Note:* This is an internal flag and the format may change.

 .. option:: --perf-stats-file FILE

    Write performance profiling information to ``FILE``.
-Only available for ``check``, ``recheck``, and ``run`` commands.
+This is only available for the ``check``, ``recheck``, and ``run`` commands.

-.. option:: --update FILE

-   Files in the run to add or check again, may be repeated.
-Default: all files from the previous run.
-Only available for ``recheck`` command.
-   This is useful when type checking thousands of files and using external fast file system watcher, like `watchman`_ or `watchdog`_, to speed things up. *Note:* this option is never required and is only available for performance tuning.

-.. option:: --remove FILE

-   Files to remove from the run, may be repeated.
-Only available for ``recheck`` command.
-This flag an be used as an optimization to avoid looking at all source files for deletions. *Note:* this option is never required and is only available for performance tuning.

 Static inference of annotations
 *******************************

-Mypy daemon supports (as an experimental feature) statically inferring a draft type annotation for a given function or method.
-Running ``dmypy suggest FUNCTION`` will produce a suggested signature in the format ``(param_type_1, param_type_2, ...) -> ret_type`` (including named and star arguments).
+The mypy daemon supports (as an experimental feature) statically inferring draft function and method type annotations.
+Use ``dmypy suggest FUNCTION`` to generate a draft signature in the format ``(param_type_1, param_type_2, ...) -> ret_type`` (types are included for all arguments, including keyword-only arguments, ``*args`` and ``**kwargs``).

-This low level command may be used by editors, IDEs, or similar tools, like `mypy plugin for PyCharm`_, to propose an annotation to user and/or to insert the annotation into a source file.
+This is a low-level feature intended to be used by editor integrations, IDEs, and other tools (for example, the `mypy plugin for PyCharm`_), to automatically add annotations to source files, or to propose function signatures.

 In this example, the function ``format_id()`` has no annotation: